Former Arizona Governor Paul Fannin said about Arizona and Mexico:

 Canine Companions, Ltd.

-In April we donated 6 computer systems to Canine Companions Ltd. A non-profit organization serving the paraplegic, blind, and elderly community whose main goal is to serve the elderly with protection, the paraplegic with assistance, and the blind by guiding them with the assistance of man’s best friend.
+We donated 6 computer systems to Canine Companions Ltd. A non-profit organization serving the paraplegic, blind, and elderly community whose main goal is to serve the elderly with protection, the paraplegic with assistance, and the blind by guiding them with the assistance of man’s best friend.

 Mesa Sister Cities

-In February we donated 2 computer systems to Mesa Sister Cities in cooperation with Cox Communications.
+We donated 2 computer systems to Mesa Sister Cities in cooperation with Cox Communications.
 These computers will benefit an orphanage in Guaymas, Mexico

-In September Omega Schools received 20 computers for both their Phoenix locations.
+Omega Schools received 20 computers for both their Phoenix locations.